sweeneydavidj/sweeneydavidj.github.io/content/posts/2024-08-13-aws-rds-backup/index.md

 }
 ```

-Next setup the Rule target to propagate the event to Account-B:
+Next set up the Rule target to propagate the event to Account-B:

 -   Set the `Target Type` to `EventBridge event bus`.
 -   Then `Event bus in different account or Region`.